Introduction

 7. Safety and Structural Integrity:

-The safety of the passengers in an accident is contingent upon the chassis retaining a high degree of structural integrity.
-To protect fragile equipment and passengers, autonomous vehicles need to be designed with crashworthiness and impact absorption in mind.
+The safety of passengers in an accident depends on the chassis maintaining a high degree of structural integrity.
+Therefore, autonomous vehicles must be designed with crashworthiness and impact absorption to protect both delicate equipment and passengers.

 8. Adaptive Suspension Systems: